df_list()

 .With the exception of data frames, inputs are not modified in any way.
 Character vectors are never converted to factors, and lists are stored as-is for easy creation of list-columns.

-Unnamed data frame inputs are automatically spliced.
+Unnamed data frame inputs are automatically unpacked.
 Named data frame inputs are stored unmodified as data frame columns.

 NULL